Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 Whether or not participants have previously served as tutors, their backgrounds and experiences contribute insights that enrich the discussion.

-Are you interested in this short course?
+Are you interested in this training course?

-To apply, please contact sfc-formations@umontpellier.fr
+To apply, contact sfc-formations@umontpellier.fr